Venture Capital and Private Equity: Investing in the Next Big Disruptors

 5. Conclusion: Owning the Future

-Venture Capital and Private Equity are the "Jet Fuel" of your Pillar IV Alpha Buffer.
+Venture Capital and private equity are the "Jet Fuel" of your Pillar IV Alpha Buffer.
 They are high-risk, high-reward, and highly exciting.
 By owning a piece of the next disruptors, you aren't just watching the future happen—you are funding it.

 Stay curious, stay diversified, and invest in excellence.